Virtual event trends

 The importance of a physical and digital combination for events will soon be apparent as a key date in the conference-organiser calendar approaches for Taiwan’s southern maritime city of Kaohsiung.
 The 59th ICCA Congress will be held at the Kaohsiung Exhibition Center during November 1-4.
 Planned as a physical event set in Taiwan, its content, networking sessions and sponsor messages will be beamed internationally online.
-ICCA is a significant global association for conference and congress organisers; their congress in Kaohsiung will be their first hybrid one.
+ICCA is a significant global association for conference and congress organisers, and the congress in Kaohsiung will be their first hybrid one.

 Digital technology was among the first resources Taiwan’s experts deployed when the world faced the pandemic, from tracing systems based on Big Data, to hospital doctors using video-conference systems as they shared their disease prevention experience with countries in need.

 These measures helped ensure that normal life, augmented by precautions, would largely continue in Taiwan.
 It is this combination of Taiwan’s technological ingenuity and health management that enables virtual and hybrid events, such as the ICCA Congress, to be hosted in Taiwan and presented globally to an online audience.

 Health and tech go a long way to assuring organisers that their events, whether virtual, physical or hybrid, will continue as planned and in the safest manner possible.
 Taiwan is preparing to welcome the return of overseas event and tour organisers, whose groups may even qualify for MEET TAIWAN’s Asia Super Team contest.

 INCENTIVES MADE FUN WITH ASIA SUPER TEAM